-There are a number of reasons why you may want to protect your assets, which include:
+Reasons you may want to protect your assets include:

 - Difficulties in your relationship, whether married or cohabiting